ts-essentials/ts-essentials/.changeset/pink-bats-invent.md

 "ts-essentials": minor
 ---

-Add `MarkWritable` which unsets readonly mark for specified keys
+Add `MarkWritable` which unsets readonly for specified keys